syslxg/nat-box-ha/README.md

 How it works
 ------------
-2 subnets:
+- Two subnets:
   - public
   - private

-4 instances:
+- Four instances:
-nat box A
+  - nat box A
-nat box B
+  - nat box B
-controller
+  - controller
-server A
+  - server A

+- One Elastic Network Inteface

-2 Elastic IPs
+- Four Elastic IPs
   - 1 for NAT egress address
   - 1 for controller

-2 route tables
-- rt A points to nat box A
+  - 1 for box A
+  - 1 for box B

+- One route table
-- rt B points to nat box B
+  - rt A points to the eni for 0.0.0.0/0

 Usage
 ------